gitploy-io/helm-chart/charts/gitploy/README.md

 ## Run the installation

-Create the namespace to install gitploy if it does not already exist:
+Create the namespace to install Gitploy if it does not already exist:

 ```console
 kubectl create ns gitploy
 namespace/gitploy created
 ```

-Run `helm` install with your values provided:
+Run `helm` installs with your values provided:

 ```console
 helm install --namespace gitploy gitploy gitployio/gitploy  -f values.overrides.yaml
 ```

-Once the install command is ran, your Kubernetes cluster will begin creating resources.
+Once the install command is run, your Kubernetes cluster will begin creating resources.
 To see how your deploy is shaping up, run:

 ```console
 $ kubectl --namespace gitploy get pods